VincenzoFederico95/Esercizi-Vincenzo-F.-corso-FS/Modulo HTML+CSS/Esercizio 8 Card/question.md

-Replicate the html structure of the card in the png file, without applying CSS properties.
+Starting from the card that you created in the HTML exercise, add the CSS properties.
+Look at the layout in the example.png.

-**Suggestion**
+**Suggestion**:

-Try to use the html article tag in order to replicate the card's structure.
+Try to make the pic inside the card responsive, so that it fits its container.